StephenB-24/NeuralNetwork-HandwrittenNumbers/README.md

 The set used was from the MNIST dataset.

-To view the notebook, simply click the NeuralNetwork-HandwrittenNumbers.ipynb file.
+<b>To view the notebook, simply click the NeuralNetwork-HandwrittenNumbers.ipynb file.</b>